 Children's Activities

 Children will be able to take part in simple printmaking techniques, such as gel plate and letterpress printing, creating unique pieces of artwork to take home.
-They will be able to see how traditional and modern printmaking techniques produces stunning results in the hands of our team of volunteer printmakers.
+They will be able to see how traditional and modern printmaking techniques produce stunning results in the hands of our team of volunteer printmakers.

 Important Details